quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan-cuoi-ky-gd-1/outputs/k8s/README.md

 - Server 4: **_Database server (database-server)_**: Memory: 1 GB, Processors: 1, Disk: 20 GB – IP: `192.168.64.143`
 - Server 5: **_App server 2 (app-server-2)_**: Memory: 1 GB, Processors: 1 – IP: `192.168.64.144`
 - Server 6: **_Load balancing server (lb-server)_**: Memory: 1 GB, Processors: 1 – IP: `192.168.64.145`
-- Server 7: Docker registry: sử dụng **_Docker Hub_**
+- Server 7: Docker registry: using **_Docker Hub_**

-Để triển khai K8s trong bài này cần chuẩn bị thêm các tài nguyên:
+To deploy K8s in this project, additional resources are needed:

 - Server 8: **_k8s master server (k8s-master-server)_**: Memory: 2 GB, Processors: 1 – IP: `192.168.64.148`
 - Server 9: **_k8s worker server (k8s-worker-server)_**: Memory: 2 GB, Processors: 2 – IP: `192.168.64.149`

-### 2.2 Cài đặt k8s qua Kubespray
+### 2.2 Installing k8s via Kubespray

-Trong phần này sẽ triển khai Kubernetes thông qua công cụ kubespray lên 1 master node VM + 1 worker node VM
+In this section, Kubernetes will be deployed using the kubespray tool on 1 master node VM + 1 worker node VM.

-Ý tưởng là sẽ cài kubespray một lên máy chủ (Installation Server) trong bài lab này chọn node `cicd-qa-server` và cần cho Kubespray biết cần phải cài một cụm K8S với bao nhiêu node master, bao nhiêu worker, cài etcd trên bao nhiêu node, thông tin kết nối của các node là gì.
+The idea is to install kubespray on a server (Installation Server), in this lab, the node `cicd-qa-server` is chosen, and kubespray needs to know how many master nodes, worker nodes, and etcd nodes to install, and the connection information of these nodes.

-Clone Kubespray từ github về
+Clone Kubespray from GitHub
 `git clone https://github.com/kubernetes-sigs/kubespray.git --branch release-2.16`

-Tạo một inventory mới từ bộ mẫu của kubespray
+Create a new inventory from the kubespray sample
 `cp -rf inventory/sample inventory/vdt-final-cluster`

-Cấu hình file inventory.
-Trong thẻ [all] là nơi khai báo thông tin chi tiết của tất cả các node gồm tên và IP. [kube-master] là các node sẽ chạy với role master, [kube-node] là các node chạy role worker, [etcd] là các node sẽ chạy etcd, thường chọn là các node master luôn.
+Configure the inventory file.
+In the [all] section, declare detailed information of all nodes including names and IPs. [kube-master] are the nodes that will run with the master role, [kube-node] are the nodes running the worker role, [etcd] are the nodes that will run etcd, usually chosen as the master nodes.

 <div align="center">
   <img width="1000" src="./assets/images/kubespray-2.png" alt="">
 </div>
 <br>

-Tiếp đến nếu muốn đổi CNI (network plugin của K8S) thì sửa file config sau:
+Next, if you want to change the CNI (network plugin of K8S), edit the following config file:
 `inventory/vdt-final-cluster/group_vars/k8s_cluster/k8s-cluster.yml`
-sửa tham số `kube_network_plugin` từ `calino` về `flannel`(chi tiết về 2 plugin mạng này xem [tại đây](https://www.suse.com/c/rancher_blog/comparing-kubernetes-cni-providers-flannel-calico-canal-and-weave/))
+change the parameter `kube_network_plugin` from `calico` to `flannel` (details about these two network plugins can be found [here](https://www.suse.com/c/rancher_blog/comparing-kubernetes-cni-providers-flannel-calico-canal-and-weave/))

-Do dùng Kubespray dùng Ansible nên cần tạo ssh key và đẩy lên 2 con `k8s-master-server` và `k8s-worker-server`
+Since Kubespray uses Ansible, create an ssh key and push it to the two nodes `k8s-master-server` and `k8s-worker-server`.

-Chạy Kubespray từ container để sau đó thực hiện cài đặt cluster k8s trong này `docker run -it --mount type=bind,source=/home/app-installed/kubespray/inventory/vdt-final-cluster,dst=/inventory/vdt-final quay.io/kubespray/kubespray:v2.16.0 bash`
+Run Kubespray from a container to install the k8s cluster `docker run -it --mount type=bind,source=/home/app-installed/kubespray/inventory/vdt-final-cluster,dst=/inventory/vdt-final quay.io/kubespray/kubespray:v2.16.0 bash`

 <div align="center">